aapanm/fullstackGraphql/README.md

    cd fullStackGraphql
    ```

-   Here, you will to folders, 1.
-Client which consists all codes for the React porject and 2.
+Here, you will see two folders.
+1. Client, which consists all react codes for frontend and 2.
 Server, containing serverside code.

 ## Server side documentation